owlbarn/tutorial/book/utilities/README.md

 - `replace_child x y` replaces `x` with `y` in `x` parents.
 Namely, `x` parents now make link to `y` rather than `x` in `next` field.
-Note that the function does note make link from `y` to `x` children.
+Note that the function does not make link from `y` to `x` children.
 Namely, the `next` field of `y` remains intact.

-Then, to obtain and update properties of a graph:
+Then, to obtain and update properties of a graph using these functions:

 ```
 val id : 'a node -> int